procodeer1233/Tokens/README.md

-# Tokens
-If you got notified contact me
+If you got notified by discord contact me at supercraft.store@gmail.com